Radiation forces and torques in optics and acoustics

 Consider now the simplest case of {\it isotropic} Rayleigh particles, whose dipole and monopole moments, induced by the incident wave, are directly proportional to the corresponding incident fields \cite{jackson1998ClassicalElectrodynamics, Nieto-Vesperinas2010OE, Toftul2019PRL, Jordaan2018}:

 Here, the complex-valued quantities $\alpha_{\{e,m,M,D\}}$ are the corresponding {\it polarizabilities} of the particle, which are defined such that all have the dimension of volume: $[\alpha_{\{e,m,M,D\}}]=\text{m}^3$.
-We write relations (\ref{eq:polarizabilities}) in the general form using the {\it polarizability matrix}, which is diagonal in this case.
+We write relations (\ref{eq:polarizabilities}) in the general form using {\it polarizability matrices}, which are diagonal in this case.
 Since there are different conventions for defining electromagnetic and acoustic dipole and monopole moments, we present the fields produced by the moments adopted in this review in Appendix~\ref{app:multipoles}.

 The polarizabilities can be connected with the \textit{scattering}, \textit{absorption}, and \textit{extinction cross-sections}, related as $\sigma^{\text{ext}} = \sigma^{\text{sc}} + \sigma^{\text{abs}}$.
 In particular, for all polarizabilities in Eqs.~\eqref{eq:polarizabilities}, we have: